 Using TSA PreCheck for International Travel

 It’s now possible to use the TSA PreCheck lane when beginning an international flight originating in the United States.
-However, you must still be flying on an airline and departing from an airport that participate in the program.
+However, you must still be

 A more complicated issue presents itself when you return from an international journey on a carrier that doesn’t participate in TSA PreCheck and connect onward with an airline that does.
 After clearing immigration and customs in the United States all passengers need to re-clear security, which makes access to TSA PreCheck pretty important.

 Even if you already have your boarding pass for every flight, take a moment to visit the ticket counter and check in again after arriving in the United States.
 The agent can re-print your boarding pass after adding your KTN, and this new boarding pass will probably have the Global Entry symbol.
 It’s just another way to speed through long connections.

 Alternatives to TSA PreCheck

 Many people are attracted by the short lines and want to apply for TSA PreCheck even with the $85 fee for five years (just $17 per year).
 Before you do, consider some alternatives.
 There are several other programs like CLEAR that also provide passengers with a Known Traveler Number, giving you access to TSA PreCheck as well as assistance with international customs and immigration.
 Some of them cost just a few dollars more, and others are even cheaper.

 - Global Entry is the standard program for expedited immigration and customs.
 It costs $100 per person.

 - NEXUS is a specialized program that includes the benefits of Global Entry and pre-clearance when entering Canada.
 It costs $50 per person.